- Camel Card

 Zipcar for local or longer treks

 Whether for local shopping or longer treks, through Connecticut College's partnership with Zipcar, two vehicles are available to members of the campus community age 18 or older.
 Students, faculty and staff are able to join Zipcar at Zipcar.com/connecticutcollege and make reservations, 24 hours a day and up to a year in advance.

 You may find that you don’t need a car at Connecticut College.
 There are numerous transportation alternatives, including Zipcar, the Camel Van local shuttle, SEAT (the local city bus) and several taxi services.
 Many students also use bicycles to get around campus and off.
 If you still think you’ll need to bring a car to campus, learn more about motor vehicle registration and parking rules.

 To advance environmental sustainability and shrink the College's carbon footprint by reducing automobile use, two policy changes have been made aimed to reduce the number of student cars on campus.
-At the request of students and recommended by vote of the Student Government Association, parking fees were raised to $150 per year, and beginning in fall 2011, freshmen (Class of 2015) are no longer be allowed to have cars on campus.
+At the request of students and recommended by vote of the Student Government Association, parking fees were raised to $150 per year.
+As of Fall 2011, first-year students are no longer be allowed to have cars on campus.

 There are a number of taxi services in the New London area.
 The College has an arrangement with Harry’s Taxi (860-444-2255) in which a student presents his/her Connecticut College ID and the taxi driver will inform the College of the fare.
 The student’s account is then billed by the College.
 This service is available at any time, day or night.
 Other local taxi services include Livery Limited (860-599-8840 or 800-959-6339), Port City Taxi (860-444-9222) and Yellow Cab Co.
 (860-443-4321).